Equifax CEO Richard Smith is out after stunning data breach

 The company still faces an investigation from the Federal Trade Commission and a hearing before Congress next week.

-Equifax is one three major companies that track the credit histories of almost all Americans and sell the information to banks, credit card companies and other clients.
+Equifax (EFX) is one three major companies that track the credit histories of almost all Americans and sell that sensitive information to banks, credit card companies and other clients.

-The breach left its customers -- who never signed up for the service in the first place -- feeling helpless, and the company's response made things worse.
+The breach left its customers -- who never signed up for the service in the first place -- feeling helpless and vulnerable to identify theft.
+The company's response made things even worse.

 Equifax learned of the hack in late July but only disclosed it September 7.
 Equifax at first couldn't say whose data had been breached, and it initially asked customers to give up their right to sue the company in exchange for credit monitoring services.